kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

 #### 2.1 Set the Visual Stage Description:

-When the student visits the link of the simulator page, he sees canvas of screen size (light orange shade).
-On this canvas input box to take input from user and blocks for code execution and Output Functioning are seen.
-On top-centre of the screen he observes the title ‘Sum of Digits’.
-Just below the title user observes an input box under the title Input section.
-Below input box there are three buttons "Submit", "Reset" and "Next".After entering number in input box ,user wil click on submit button ,code will appear on code execution block on left side and three boxes to display values of variable "sum","Remainder" and Number will be displayed on Output Functioning block.After pressing Next button program will excute step by step and changes in the values will be shown into respective boxes.
+When the student visits the link of the simulator page, he sees canvas of screen size (light orange shade) with title in top center "SUM OF DIGIT".
+On this canvas START button is seen to start program.Once START button is clicked button will turned to "NEXT" button.
+The screen is divided into two blocks one for code execution and Output Functioning . when user click on "NEXT" execution will start and when input statement is reached input box will be shown  On top-centre of the screen with "SUBMIT" button.After giving input and clicking SUBMIT,It will change to NEXT button again.
+In Output Functioning box ,values of variables "sum","Remainder" and Number will be displayed.
+Code will appear on code execution block on left side.

 #### 2.2 Set User Objectives & Goals:
 1. The prime objective of the experiment is to find sum of digits of a number entered by user
-2. To identify Logic required for finding the output
+2. To understand use of while loop
-3. To Describe Logic in terms of c Programming construct
+3. To apply concept of while loop
-4. To be able to apply formulas required to get output

 #### 2.3 Set the Pathway Activities:
-1. Click on the button “Start the simulator”.
+1. Click on the button “START”.
 It takes to simulation screen.

 2. Enter number into input box and click on "Submit" button.
 3. Program Code will appear in Code block and Variable names "Number","Remainder","Sum" with initialzed value to zero in right block will appear.
 4. Click on "next" button for executing step by step instruction ,It will show values changing in the variables in right block.